-The existing structure of the Reference Tariff for each Reference Service has been retained as the structure of the proposed revised Reference Tariff for each Tariff Class.
+The existing structure of the Reference Tariff for each Reference Service has been largely retained as the structure of the proposed revised Reference Tariff for each Tariff Class.
 The Reference Tariff for each Tariff Class will have a standing Charge and a usage Charge.
+In each case, the usage charge has two blocks.
 In addition, Tariffs A1, A2 and B1 will have a further charging parameter - a User specific Charge - which varies between customers in accordance with individual requirements for User Specific Delivery Facilities.
 Reference tariff A1 will have a third charging parameter - a demand Charge - which is related to the distance from the nearest transmission pipeline, and is designed to avoid inefficient bypass of the WAGN GDS.